Adult Cats 1 - 6 years

 Learn why inappropriate urination could be a sign that something is wrong with your cat.

-Learn how exercise and diet can help your cat lose those extra pounds.
+Learn how exercise and nutrition can help your cat lose those extra pounds.

 Smart, practical pointers for staying active and optimizing weight through exercise.